 Be supportive and learn as much as you can by asking questions of your son or daughter as they meet people throughout the recruitment process.
 We encourage parents to inquire about organizational academic standing, finances, involvement outside the fraternity/sorority, service and philanthropic work and opportunities for leadership and personal/professional development.
 Also, current members will be more than happy to tell your son or daughter (and you) about their organization.
 They can answer your questions or direct you to individual organization advisors or student officers that may be able to provide you with more information.

-What are the views on alcohol within the Greek community?
+What are the views on alcohol within the Fraternity and Sorority Community?

 What about hazing?

 The State of Missouri, Truman State University, as well as all governing councils and individuals chapters, have a strict no hazing policy.
 Any chapter that violates the no hazing policy is held accountable by the University for their behavior and is subject to disciplinary actions and/or the revocation of their charter.
 Please click the appropriate links for more information regarding Missouri Anti Hazing Policies or you may visit the Truman State Code of Conduct (chapter 15 located on page 13).